swaxi/SGTool/README.md

 ![SGTools image](dialog.png)

 # changelog=0.3.4
       * Fix bug with inclination declination signs for RTE_P now that images always north
+      * Check for commas as decimal separators and replace with decimal points
       0.3.3
       * change to single decimal versions
       * Don't add mean back for THG calcs